Last updated: November 28th, 2023

 Cruisers skew toward the entry level, so you’ll find them cheaper on average.
 But for comparable quality, cruisers and hybrids cost roughly the same.

 Daily commuters, avid fitness riders, or more adventurous types should budget around $1000–$1500 for key upgrades.
 That price range means hydraulic disc brakes, modern 1x drivetrain with a clutch-equipped derailleur, and generally less weight.
-With Priority Cycles, one of my current favorite brands, it’ll even get you the ultimate hassle-free configuration: belt drive, hub gears, and dynamo lighting.
+With Priority Bicycles, one of my current favorite brands, it’ll even get you the ultimate hassle-free configuration: belt drive, hub gears, and dynamo lighting.

 That’s arguably the limit for practical upgrades, but it’s entirely possible to drop three grand on a cutting-edge hybrid with the best of everything.